 Maximum Fees ($)

-Pet Fee (Chapter 4.
-Moving Out – Renting in Vermont) – No limit except in Barre where a landlord can charge no more than one (1) month’s rent, and in Burlington where they can charge one-and-a-half (1.5) months’ rent.
+Pet Fee (The Definitive Guide to Renting in Vermont, p.
+4) – No limit except in Burlington and Brattleboro where a landlord can charge no more than one half (1/2) month’s rent.

-Security Deposit (Chapter 4.
-Moving Out – Renting in Vermont) – Landlords can charge as much as they want; however, a maximum of one (1) month’s rent is imposed in Barre and Burlington.
+Security Deposit (The Definitive Guide to Renting in Vermont, p.
+4) – Landlords can charge as much as they want; however, a maximum of one (1) month’s rent is imposed in Burlington and Brattleboro.

 Download: Adobe PDF